wenjucui/Getting-and-Cleaning-Data-Course-Project/Code book.md

+# Getting and Cleaning Data -- Course Project -- Code Book

-This code book summarizes the resulting data fields in tidy.txt.
+This is the code book for data "tidy.txt".

 Variables: